 An annual meeting of stockholders (the "Annual Meeting") of Actelis Networks, Inc. ("Actelis", the "Company", "we", "us", or "our") will be held virtually on August 12, 2025, at 10:00 a.m.
-(Eastern Standard Time), virtually at the following link: www.virtualshareholdermeeting.com/ASNS2025, to consider the following proposals:
+(Eastern Standard Time), virtually at the following link: https://web.viewproxy.com/ASNS/2025, to consider the following proposals:

-- 1. To elect one Class III director to serve on our board of directors for a term of three years or until our 2028 Annual Meeting of Stockholders, for which Tuvia Barlev is the nominee ("Proposal No. 1"); - 2.
-To ratify the appointment of Kesselman & Kesselman, Certified Public Accountants (Isr.), a member firm of PricewaterhouseCoopers International Limited, as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024 ("Proposal No. 2"); - 3.
-To approve the Actelis 2025 Equity Incentive Plan (the "2025 Plan") ("Proposal No. 3");
+- To elect one Class III director to serve on our board of directors for a term of three years or until our 2028 Annual Meeting of Stockholders, for which Tuvia Barlev is the nominee ("Proposal No. 1"); - To ratify the appointment of Kesselman & Kesselman, Certified Public Accountants (Isr.), a member firm of PricewaterhouseCoopers International Limited, as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024 ("Proposal No. 2"); - 3.
+To approve the Actelis 2025 Equity Incentive Plan (the "2025 Plan") ("Proposal No. 3"); - 4.
+To approve the adjournment of the Annual Meeting to a later date or time, if necessary, to permit further solicitation and vote of proxies if, based upon the tabulated vote at the time of the Annual Meeting, there are not sufficient votes to approve Proposal No. 1, Proposal No. 2 and/or Proposal No. 3 ("Proposal No. 4"); and - To transact such other business as may be properly brought before the Annual Meeting and any adjournments thereof.